Problems of getting an accurate diagnosis and appropriate treatment options for Femoroacetabular Impingement

 - Subspine impingement: anatomical problems of the anterior inferior iliac spine (the wing of the upper iliac/pelvic bones) and the distal anterior femoral neck (the neck of the thigh bone) causing soft tissue entrapment of muscle and tendon.

 - Deep gluteal syndrome: pain occurs in the buttock due to the entrapment of the sciatic nerve in the deep gluteal space.
-In our articles we cover a lot of information on the buttock pain and the pelvic, lower spine connection.
+In our articles, we cover a lot of information on the buttock pain and the pelvis, lower spine connection.
 See also the connection with Hamstring injuries.

 - Pectineofoveal impingement: pain occurs when the medial synovial fold impinges against overlying soft tissue, primarily the zona orbicularis (the hip hip annular ligament).

 The researchers concluded with a message to doctors that extra-articular hip impingement syndromes should be taken into consideration and should form a part of the differential diagnoses alongside intra-articular pathology including femoro-acetabular impingement particularly in the younger patient with a non-arthritic hip.